Paws for Thought: The joy of doggy adoption

 Two parents playing with their child and walking dog outside

 Countless studies have shown a relationship between exposure to nature and improved mental health.
-Exercise outside is proven to reduce stress hormones and boost happy hormones, as the green open space promotes a sense of calm and wellbeing.
+Regular outdoor exercise is proven to promote increased wellbeing, while the green open spaces themselves promotes a sense of calm and wellbeing.

 Are you or your pets experiencing joint stiffness?
-Make walkies more comfortable and enjoyable all round – take a look at our joint-soothing formulas for humans and pets.
+Help support their joints and your own – take a look at our joint-soothing formulas for humans and pets.